5 Powerful & Pure Weight Gain Shakes

 The Classic Weight Gain Shake

-- 1-2 Scoops grass fed protein powder
+- 1-2 scoops your favorite grass-fed protein powder

-- 1 whole Banana (Frozen preferably)
+- 1 whole frozen banana

-- 1/2 Cup Rolled oats
+- 1/2 cup rolled oats

-- Mix ingredients in blender and enjoy!
+Mix all ingredients and blend!

-Chia, flax, nut butters and banana will thicken a shake whereas any type of liquid or fresh fruit will thin a shake.
-As long as you don’t make dramatic changes in portion size on every single ingredient, the calorie content and macronutrient ratio of the shake will still allow you to achieve your goals if consumed on a consistent basis.
+Chia, flax, nut butters and banana will thicken a shake, whereas any type of liquid or fresh fruit will thin a shake.
+As long as you don’t make dramatic changes in portion size to every single ingredient, the calorie content and macronutrient ratio of the shake will still allow you to achieve your goals if consumed on a consistent basis.